Tanisha Crasto

 Tanisha Crasto (born 5 May 2003) is an Indian badminton player who specialises in mixed doubles.
 She won the gold at the Asia Team Championships in 2024 and the bronze medal at the 2023 Asia Mixed Team Championships.
 With her doubles partner Dhruv Kapila, she touched her highest world ranking of 16 in May 2025.

 She represented Bahrain and United Arab Emirates before switching to India in 2017.
+She represented India at the 2024 Paris Summer Olympics in the Women's Doubles event, but didn't advance past the group stage.

 Early life

 Crasto was born in Dubai to Tulip and Clifford Crasto from Goa, India, and studied at The Indian High School, Dubai.

 Career

 UAE and Bahrain

 In 2013, Crasto made her international debut for Bahrain in junior tournaments and won her first major BWF international title representing Bahrain at the 2016 Bahrain International Challenge tournament partnered with Aprilsasi Putri Lejarsar Variella.
 She is ranked among the top UAE based badminton players.
 She also became the youngest winner of the UAE Open tournament.

 In 2017, when she was 14 years old while representing UAE, she created history by winning the Indian Club UAE Open tournament in the women's singles event after beating Negin Amiripour of Iran.
 She was also part of the Prime Star Sports Academy club that won the Shuttle Time Dubai Club Badminton Championship.